 Having a strong online presence will provide additional ways for buyers to research your organization and decide whether they want to buy.
 Don't underestimate the power of testimonials on your site.

-5. Length of Time to Deploy & Ease of Use Are Vital When Considering Solutions
+5. Features and Functionality Are Vital When Considering Solutions

-Manufacturers and other B2B businesses that can prove ease of use, fast deployment times, and effective solutions may be able to earn buyers’ trust faster than competitors.
+Manufacturers and other B2B businesses that can prove ease of use, fast deployment times, and effective yet affordable solutions to primary pain points may be able to earn buyers’ trust faster than competitors.

 6. Sales Teams Must Demonstrate Deep Experience/Understanding of Buyers' Industries

 While there is a perception that the advent of online connectivity marginalizes their roles, sales teams remain instrumental in B2B buyers' purchase decisions.

 The Demand Gen report cites that 36% of buyers are engaged with vendor sales reps within the first month of performing initial research, and 76% are working with their selected vendor's sales teams within three months.

 Not surprisingly, then, "strong knowledge of the solution and business landscape" leads the reasons behind vendor selection, which is nearly paralleled by needing vendors to "demonstrate a strong knowledge of [their] company and needs."

 Vendor sales teams that do so bolster B2B buyer perceptions:

 81% said their interactions with vendor sales reps positively influenced their decision to ultimately select that vendor